cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 Like Jon, Emma, and David, Alice will validate her sheet using the `neat` UI, using the same workflow `Validate Rules`.
 Note that since Alice has set her role as `dms architect` in the `metadata` sheet, the validation from `neat` will be suited for the DMSExported.
-Meaning that it will check that the rules can exported to CDF in a DMS format.
+Meaning that it will check that the rules can be exported to CDF in a DMS format.

 ### Exporting Data Model to YAML